Home Paraquat Lawsuits

 Questions To Ask a Paraquat Attorney

-Hiring an attorney is an important step.
-So, we recommend asking your potential attorney — or the attorney that you’ve already hired — some basic questions about paraquat litigation.
-These are just questions we suggest, and it’s important that you ask the attorney about anything you need clarification on throughout the process.
+Hiring a lawyer is an important step.
+We recommend asking your potential attorney — or the attorney you’ve already hired — some basic questions about paraquat litigation.
+Be sure to ask the attorney about anything you need clarification on throughout the process.

 Do I qualify to file a paraquat lawsuit?

 Simply being exposed to paraquat and developing Parkinson’s disease may not be enough to qualify to file a paraquat lawsuit.
-Make sure to tell your paraquat lawsuit attorney all the details of how you were exposed to paraquat.
+Make sure to tell your paraquat lawsuit attorney all the details of how you were exposed to paraquat, when you were diagnosed with Parkinson’s disease and any other impacts you’ve faced.

 How can I prove my paraquat exposure?